aspect-build/rules_js/README.md

 Known issues:

 -   Remote Execution (RBE) requires the latest version of Bazel, [6.0](https://blog.bazel.build/2022/12/19/bazel-6.0.html).
--   Building docker containers works, per [this example](https://github.com/aspect-build/rules_js/tree/main/e2e/js_image) however it requires some Starlark code which ought to be in our public API, see https://github.com/aspect-build/rules_js/issues/304
 -   No examples yet for stamping and publishing npm packages.
 -   ESM imports escape the runfiles tree and the sandbox due to https://github.com/aspect-build/rules_js/issues/362